areejhum/matplotlip/README.md

 ## Hints and Considerations

-* These are very challenging tasks.
-Be patient with yourself as you trudge through these problems.
-They will take time and there is no shame in fumbling along the way.
-Data visualization is equal parts exploration, equal parts resolution.
+* These was very challenging tasks, So being patient with yourself as you trudge through these problems very important.
+They took time and there was no shame in fumbling along the way.
+Data visualization was equal parts exploration, equal parts resolution.

-* You have been provided a starter notebook.
-Use the code comments as a reminder of steps to follow as you complete the assignment.
+* I had been provided a starter notebook.
+Use the code comments as a reminder of steps to follow as you complete the project.

-* Don't get bogged down in small details.
+* In this priject I didn't get bogged down in small details.
 Always focus on the big picture.
 If you can't figure out how to get a label to show up correctly, come back to it.
 Focus on getting the core skeleton of your notebook complete.
 You can always revisit old problems.

-* While you are trying to complete this assignment, feel encouraged to constantly refer to Stack Overflow and the Pandas documentation.
+* While I was trying to complete this project, I felt encouraged to constantly refer to Stack Overflow and the Pandas documentation.
 These are needed tools in every data analyst's tool belt.

-* Remember, there are many ways to approach a data problem.
-The key is to break up your task into micro tasks, and trying to  answering questions like:
+* There was many ways to approach a data problem.
+The key was to break up your task into micro tasks, and trying to answering questions like:

   * How does my DataFrame need to be structured for me to have the right _x_-axis and _y_-axis?